claws/txBOM/README.rst

 txBOM
 =============

-txBOM is a Python Twisted package that allows you to iretrieve forecasts and observations from the Australian Bureau of Meteorology.
+txBOM is a Python Twisted package that allows you to retrieve forecasts and observations from the Australian Bureau of Meteorology.
 Use it to integrate non blocking retrieval of Australian Bureau of Meteorology forecasts and observations into your Python Twisted application.